North Island Family Itinerary: Two Weeks / 14 Days© Miles Holden & Tourism New-Zealand - WellingtonNZ

 North Island Family Itinerary: Two Weeks / 14 Days© Pxhere

-Day 3 – Auckland to The Coromandel
+Day 3 – Auckland to the Coromandel

-Leave the city behind and hit the road to discover the “real” New Zealand.
-As you head to the east coast of the Coromandel Peninsula, take a five-minute detour via Miranda to check out the Miranda Hot Springs and the educational Pukorokoro Miranda Shorebird Centre.
+As you head to the east coast of the Coromandel Peninsula, take a five-minute detour via Miranda to check out the educational Pukorokoro Miranda Shorebird Centre.

 Stretch your legs in Tairua and give the kids some beach time before making your way over the winding road of Pumpkin Hill to your chosen Coromandel accommodation, whether it’s at Hot Water Beach, Hahei or Whitianga.